-- Any other supporting information such as certified copies of previously attained qualifications. - 5.
-An International student's English proficiency is required to be evidenced by a recognised English Language testing score (IELTS = 5.5(all courses except Nursing which requires a 7 and a minimum score of 7 in each of the four components (listening, reading, writing and speaking) or equivalent. - 6.
-If the applicant cannot produce a satisfactory IELTS score and there are doubts about English language skills to cope in an academic environment, JTI will advise the applicant to enrol in an English course for an appropriate duration. - 7.
-JTI assesses the applicant's educational qualifications (either obtained in Australia or overseas) necessary for studying at a certificate or diploma level.
-The applicant is also assessed to determine whether the applicant has the required entry level competencies for the course in which the student wants to enrol. - 8.
-If the applicant's educational qualifications do not meet JTI's admission requirements, other factors may be considered.
+- Any other supporting information such as certified copies of previously attained qualifications - 5.
+An International student's English proficiency is required to be evidenced by a recognised English Language testing score IELTS = 5.5 or equivalent. - 6.
+If the applicant cannot produce a satisfactory IELTS score and there are doubts about English language skills to cope in an academic environment, JTI will advise the applicant to enrol in an English course for an appropriate duration

+- 7. JTI assesses the applicant's educational qualifications (either obtained in Australia or overseas) necessary for studying at a certificate or diploma level.
+The applicant is also assessed to determine whether the applicant has the required entry level competencies for the course in which the student wants to enrol. - If the applicant's educational qualifications do not meet JTI's admission requirements, other factors may be considered.
 These are: - i.
 Mature age - ii.
 Work experience - iii.
 Attitude and aptitude - iv.
 Previous academic results - v.
 Attendance rate in previous college - vi.
 Ability and skills to function in an academic environment - vii.
 Possibility to succeed in his/her academic endeavours - 9.
 The International Student Coordinator assesses student's enrolment documents and checks them for completeness by filling in the international student enrolment checklist.
 The ISC will prepare a Letter of Offer and get the International Department Head (IDH) or equivalent to approve and sign, and this together with the student acceptance agreement are then forwarded to the student for signing. - 10.
 The student acceptance agreement must at a minimum contain the following information: - Identify the course or courses in which the student is to be enrolled and any conditions on his or her enrolment; - Provide an itemised list of course money payable by the student; - Provide information in relation to refunds of course money; - Set out the circumstances in which personal information about the student may be shared between JTI and the Australian Government and designated authorities and, if relevant, the Tuition Assurance Scheme.
-This information includes personal and contact details, course enrolment details and changes, and the circumstance of any suspected breach by the student of a student visa condition: and
+This information includes personal and contact details, course enrolment details and changes, and the circumstance of any suspected breach by the student of a student visa condition; and - Advise the student of his or her obligation to notify JTI of a change of address while enrolled in the course - 11.
+Upon receipt of the signed student acceptance agreement, signed student letter of offer acknowledgement, the tuition fee deposit and enrolment fee, the student's information is entered into PRISMS within 14 days and an